awei01/katsu-site-source/posts/2012-07-01-well-suited-20-off-suits-pants-blazers.md

   - mens fashion
   - menswear
   - sale
-featuredImage: 969
+featuredImage: /uploads/2014/10/333.jpg
 ---
 [![](http://2.bp.blogspot.com/-ZORhx1UxcrM/T-yCRWKcmUI/AAAAAAAAMho/4IScWQsvCes/s640/suitsale_main_2012061.jpg)](http://2.bp.blogspot.com/-ZORhx1UxcrM/T-yCRWKcmUI/AAAAAAAAMho/4IScWQsvCes/s1600/suitsale_main_2012061.jpg)

 Shorts, tees, and flip flop are the uniform for those casual days of summer.
 But, what do you wear when you have to dress _smarter_?

 9tailors will be offering it's summer-weight suiting for 20% off starting July 1.
 Stay cool and dry in your light-weight wools.
 Get trousers, blazers or two-piece or three-piece suits in our cotton-khaki, B (Super 150s) and C (Super 180s) Collections !
 Sale ends July 31.
 Come in and make your appointment now.
-Email us at [info@9tailors.com](mailto:info@9tailors.com).
+Email us at [{{ site.emails.info }}](mailto:{{ site.emails.info }}).

 Check out how you can customize your summer suits below.